-It’s a rare day that you wouldn’t find pizza dough in our fridge.
-Sometimes we need a last minute meal and pizza is our favorite go-to.
+It’s a rare day that you won’t find pizza dough in our fridge.
+Sometimes we need a last-minute meal, and pizza is our favorite go-to.
 You can put almost anything on a pizza and make it good.
-This dough is great because you can make a batch (or double batch), toss it in the fridge, and then I know that you’re covered for dinner emergencies for the next two weeks.
-You can pull it out of my fridge and have dinner ready within 15 minutes.
-We showed this trick once for a group cooking lesson and everyone was amazed.
+This dough is great because you can make a batch (or double batch), toss it in the fridge, and then know that you’re covered for dinner emergencies for the next two weeks.
+You can pull it out of the fridge and have dinner ready within 15 minutes.
+We showed this trick once for a group cooking lesson, and everyone was amazed.

 I made the dough as directed but forgot to let it rest for 90 minutes.
 After forming a good dough ball I stuck it in the fridge thinking I was done.
 Do you think it will still be good or should I toss it out and start over?